aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

 Calculates pivottable's range.

+**Remarks**

 If this method is not been called,maybe the pivottable range is not corrected.

 ### changeDataSource(String[] source) {#changeDataSource-java.lang.String---}
 ```